Chapter 742-5 Service Credit

 (3) An authorization from the member to make the total number of payroll deductions in the stated amount, starting with the proposed start date and ending on the proposed completion date; provided, however, that the payroll deduction cannot exceed the member’s net compensation after all deductions and withholdings required by law.

-(C) If the member wishes to complete the payroll plan referenced in paragraph (B) of this rule, the member must sign the completed form in the format prescribed by OP&F or substantially similar thereto, the member shall cause the employer to sign the completed form in the format prescribed by OP&F or substantially similar thereto for members purchasing service credit with amounts designated by the employer as picked-up contributions under section 414(h)(2) of the Internal Revenue Code, and return the fully executed original form to OP&F, with a copy being given by the member to the member’s employer on a timely basis in order for the employer to properly implement the payroll deduction plan elected by the OP&F member.
+(C) If the member wishes to complete the payroll plan referenced in paragraph (B) of this rule, the member must sign, and cause his or her employer to sign, the authorization form prepared by OP&F and return the form to OP&F. The member shall provide his or her employer with a copy of the authorization form in a timely manner so that the employer can properly implement the payroll deduction plan elected by the member.

 (D) The procedure to be followed by OP&F in determining the total cost of the eligible service credit to be purchased by an OP&F member through a payroll deduction will be based upon the assumption that the purchase is to be made in a single lump-sum payment on the proposed date of the completion of the purchase, with the total cost then being divided by the number of payroll periods between the proposed start and the proposed completion date of the payroll deduction in order to yield a level amount of the deduction, which is all based upon the member’s original request.